 The 2020 Trip To Turkey

-It was in 2020 that Katie Price teeth made headlines again after she posted a video of them on her YouTube channel.
+It was in 2020 that Katie Price’s teeth made headlines again after she posted a video of them on her YouTube channel.
 The video has over 600,000 views.
 It’s basically a vlog of her experience with the clinic and how the procedure went.

-What shocked many people were the model’s actual teeth without the dental restorations.
+What shocked many people was the model’s actual teeth without the dental restorations.
 They had been shaved down to small, pointy stubs.
 One of the front ones was metallic.
 She compared her teeth to the iconic Bond villain Jaws, who appeared in the films The Spy Who Loved Me and Moonraker.
 “I’m feeling good.
 Just numb.
 I look like something out of James Bond.
 The man with metal teeth” is what she said while she had her “gums frozen”.

 Katie wasn’t alone in getting new teeth.
 Her then-boyfriend Carl Woods was also with her, and they were getting a kind of couples treatment.
 In their first appointment, the impressions of their teeth were taken.
 Katie had temporary teeth fitted in, and a few days later, they came back for the final restorations.